laaksomavrick/laaksomavrick.github.io/_posts/2018-02-13-webpack-config.markdown

 Webpack is a module bundling library common in modern Javascript projects which has a reputation for being esoteric and difficult to configure.
 This causes unfamiliar users to rely on using template configurations - which are great when you want to get coding fast - but make your build process a black box.
 Eventually, you'll want to configure or adjust your build pipeline (adding a linter, using SCSS, developing server side rendering, whatever) and you'll need to understand what's going on underneath the hood.

 Hence my reasoning for this post!
 I wanted to start exploring server side rendering for Vue, but found the available templates too unwieldy.
 I'm aiming in this post to provide a gentle introduction to basic Webpack configuration for Vue front ends.
-While server side rendering is beyond the scope of this post, I will explain a configuration which gives us access to Modules (import), Babel, and Vue..
+While server side rendering is beyond the scope of this post, I will explain a configuration which gives us access to Modules (import), Babel, and Vue.

 Webpack has 3 basic foundations for it's configuration: an input file, an output file, and the functions to apply to encountered filetypes.